submariner-io/submariner-website/src/content/community/releases/_index.en.md

 * `subctl` is now built for ARM Macs (Darwin arm64).
 * Fixed an issue with OVNKubernetes CNI where routes could be accidentally deleted during cluster restart, or upgrade scenarios.
+* Submariner gateway pods now skip invoking cable engine cleanup during termination, as this is handled by the route agent during gateway migration.

 ## v0.15.2 (July 4, 2023)